top of page

 General operational rules

-• The hours of operation are 9:00 am to 6:00 pm Monday-Saturday and Sunday 12:00 pm until 6:00 pm.
+• The hours of operation are 9:00 am to 7:30 pm during summer and 9:00 am to 5:30 pm during winter.

 • Small vehicles such as golf carts and ATVs may be driven into any “downrange” area as long as the range is "cold."
 Passenger or other vehicles may not be driven into any “downrange” area except as authorized by an event organizer to facilitate event setup or teardown.